RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week5&6.md

 - Ask more about determine Red Giants
   - Unsure how to use the graph to determine Red Giants
 - Lithium
-  - Unsure about
+  - Unsure about the expected Lithium changes
+    - Lithium Abundance is observed to decrease
-- Unsure about Deep Mixing determining
+- Unsure about Deep Mixing
   -

 ## Goals for next meeting